matthewphilyaw/lunchtime-katas/poker-hands/avr-c/src/ranking/README.md

 If any of those checks fail an INVALID_HAND type is sent back to the client.

-These checks are only in the context of the given hand, so it doesn't check to see if a particular card has been used by a previous hand thus the given hand should not contain it (for example this would apply to five card draw and seven card stud)
+These checks are only in the context of the given hand, so it doesn't check to see if a particular card has been used by a previous hand thus the given hand should not contain those cards (for example this would apply to five card draw and seven card stud)

 ## Ranking
 Ranking a poker hand turns out to be an interesting challenge.
 This section will attempt to cover the approach taken by the ranking module and why the approach was taken.